-- New Patient Conference * is a weekly conference presented in a “morning report” format, new patients seen by the first year fellows are presented to Dr. Lynch, Yale Cancer Center Director, for case-based discussion.
+- New Patient Conference * is a weekly conference presented in a “morning report” format, new patients seen by the first year fellows are presented to Dr. Fuchs, Yale Cancer Center Director, for case-based discussion.
 Attending faculty members are active participants, contributing their expertise to the discussion.
 In addition, this conference is used as a forum to review complications of treatment and adverse outcomes in the format of a Morbidity and Mortality Conference, three-four times annually.

 - Disease-specific Case Conference * is a weekly conference in which new patients from one disease-specific unit are presented to an attending physician with expertise in that disease area for a detailed case-based discussion of staging, biology, treatment, with emphasis on evidence-based management and review of the use of specific therapeutic agents.

 - Hematology/Hematopathology Conference * is a weekly case-based conference in which benign and malignant hematology cases are discussed with the participation of the hematopathologists.
 An important aspect of this conference is review of peripheral blood smears, bone marrow aspirates and biopsies.
 Specialists from the Department of Laboratory Medicine, including the Blood Bank, are invited to participate to discuss specific cases.

 - Tumor Boards are interdisciplinary meetings to present new patients, review pathology and radiographic studies, and discuss evidence-based management; tumor boards are held weekly for each multidisciplinary disease-specific unit.